odoo/owl/README.md

 - allow t-if t-widget and t-else t-widget on same t tag

 - should we allow class and t-add-class to be additive?

+# Advantages/Pros/Cons

+Cons:

+- big rewrite, lot of work

+Pros:

+- much lighter (prototype code for web client with template engine, services, component system, and misc core code is less than the size of jquery.
+  Also, current web client code is convoluted and too complex for what it does)

+- much simpler: declarative and composable widgets will be so much easier to learn.
+No need to be an expert in how a odoo widget works.
+Also, the architecture will be much closer to the state of the art in js frameworks (such as react+redux)
+  So, new hires will be productive faster

+- core code independant of jquery/underscore/jquery ui/whatever.

+- faster speed of development: I expect composable widgets+declarative framework and better organized code to allow us to develop much faster in the future, because the fundamentals are much better

+- more powerful extension system: xpath on templates may modify widget hierarchy

+- more powerful responsive system: a t-if="env.isMobile" will allow the framework to create/destroy widgets/dom stuff on the fly.

+So, Antony, do you choose AMBITION or MEDIOCRITY?